NovelToon NovelToon

 The game had begun, and they were already running out of time.

-Outside the police station, a man in a gray suit watched from across the street, silver hair catching light that shouldn't exist.
+Outside the campus security office, a man in a gray suit watched from across the quad, silver hair catching light that shouldn't exist.
 He smiled, revealing teeth that were just slightly too sharp, and vanished between one heartbeat and the next.

 The threads were tightening, and night was coming.